Dayal of Ternate: Hostage with the Portuguese

 Dayal was the son of Sultan Bayan Sirrullah.
 His mother was a daughter of Sultan al-Mansur of Tidore.
-When his older full brother Boheyat passed away in 1529, Dayal was put on the throne.
+When his older full brother Boheyat died in 1529, Dayal was put on the throne.
 He was still adolescent, and his older half-brother Kaicili Darwis acted as regent.
-His time was characterized by increasing conflicts between the Ternatans and the Portuguese who kept a fot on the island and interfered indiscriminately in Ternatan politics.
+His time was characterized by increasing conflicts between the Ternatans and the Portuguese who kept a foot on the island and interfered indiscriminately in Ternatan politics.
 Like his brother before him, Dayal was kept as hostage in the fortress.

 Death of the regent

 The Portuguese captain Jorge de Meneses was known to be a rude and arrogant figure who quickly antagonized the Ternatan elite.
 On one occasion his soldiers foraged in Tobona village without paying for what they took.
 The locals attacked the soldiers and killed some of them.
 Meneses, hearing this, ordered the Sangaji (local lord) of Tobona to be delivered to him.
 Kaicili Darwis complied and handed over the Sangaji and two village elders, but was shocked to see the Portuguese retaliation.
 The two elders had their hands cut off while Menese threw the Sangaji to his mastiffs.
 The delinquent rushed into the sea and was drowned, taking one of the dogs with him.
 This and similar events led to a conspiracy with the aim to expel the white foreigners, where the Sultan of Jailolo on Halmahera was involved.
 However, the plans leaked in the last minute through a Ternatan woman whose son had a Portuguese father.
 Meneses immediately arrested Kaicili Darwis and two other grandees.
 Although their guilt was in doubt, Darwis was executed in 1530.